Erastuskanyatta/working-with-the-database/index.md

 ![XAMPP Setup Wizard](img1.png)

 ### .
 Select Components dialogue
-1. You should click ``Next`` in the above image and Select Components dialogue.You should choose either XAMPP Core Files or Xampp Developer Files and instal.You may keep the default setting and proceed with the ``Next``
+1. You should click ``Next`` in the above image and Select Components dialogue.You should choose either XAMPP Core Files or Xampp Developer Files and instal.You may keep the default setting and proceed with ``Next``

 2. The Setup will show you  the location where software will be installed after selecting the components.
 The location should be `/opt/lampp`.
 Click `Next` to proceed.